ChippySquared/quick_programs/README.md

 ### password_generator

 This tool generates secure, random passwords based on specified criteria.
 Users can define parameters such as length and character types to create strong passwords for enhanced security.

+### shoe_search

+This program helps find the best-fitting shoe size from an unsorted list of available sizes.
+It uses a linear search algorithm **{O(n)}** to locate the first shoe size that fits or is larger than the specified foot size.

 ## Getting Started
 To get started with these programs: